-- D. The content of the resolution and conduct of the public hearing must be in accordance with F.S.
-Chapter 197.3632(3)(a). - E. First class mail notice shall be sent to each person owning property within the proposed MSBU boundaries. - F. A public hearing will be required in following years whenever there are changes in the boundaries or the purpose of the MSBU as outlined in F.S.
+- F. A public hearing will be required in following years whenever there are changes in the boundaries or the purpose of the MSBU as outlined in Florida Statute.
 Chapter 197.3632(4)(a). - G. Any proposed revision resulting in an increase or decrease in the services provided by the MSBU shall be reviewed by County staff.
-If the revision cost is 10% or below the Board approved amount the approval authority is with the MSBU's Citizen Liaison.
+If the revision cost is 10% or below the Board approved amount the approval authority is with the MSBU Citizen Liaison.
 Any changes above 10% require Board approval via the Public Hearing Process. - H. Staff shall prepare the budgets for their MSBUs during the annual budget process.
 The Office of Management & Budget shall prepare the resolutions documenting the Board's approval of the MSBU budgets at the public hearing adopting the County-wide budget and its corresponding resolutions. - I. Staff shall prepare the MSBU assessment rolls annually and submit them to the Office of Management and Budget so they may be included for adoption at the same time as the MSBU and County-wide budget resolutions go before the Board. - J. Staff will ensure that the assessment roll certifications are submitted to the Property Appraiser and Tax Collector for billing and collection as set forth by Florida Statute 197. - 4.
 Levying and collecting MSBU assessments - A. An MSBU may be created at any time during the fiscal year as long as previously described deadlines have been met.
-However, implementation shall coincide with the adoption of the annual County budget beginning October 1. - B. All new MSBUs must be created (resolution adopted) by January 1 of each year in order to be implemented the following October.
+However, implementation shall coincide with the adoption of the annual County budget beginning October 1. - B. All new MSBUs must be created (resolution adopted) by January 1 of each year in order to be implemented the following October. - C. The Board will levy the special assessment to be collected through the Uniform Method of Collection authorized by Florida Statute 197.3632. - D. In the case when an individual MSBU is closed out, residual monies remaining in the Fund totaling 5% or more of the original Board approved budget shall be refunded back to the property's current owner of record on a pro rata share as originally assessed.
+Any residual monies remaining in the fund totaling less than 5% of the original budget will be transferred to the responsible department's primary fund.